giosoft/Arduino-Raspberry-codes/README.md

-# python code for Raspberry Pi
+# Codes for Arduino and Raspberry Pi